main-educational/main-educational.github.io/content/material.md

 :::
 ::::

+**Isil Poyraz Bilgin** is a Postdoctoral research fellow at the [CRUIGM](https://criugm.qc.ca/en/) [CNeuroMod](https://www.cneuromod.ca/) project and is supervised by [Prof. Leila Wehbe](https://www.cs.cmu.edu/~lwehbe/) and [Prof. Pierre Bellec](https://simexp.github.io/lab-website/team.html#:~:text=THE%20SIMEXP%20TEAM-,Pierre%20Bellec%2C%20PhD,-%2C%20is%20the).
+Her work focuses on implementing encoding models to predict brain activities of processing the natural language using representations extracted from natural language models.
+Her main interest lies in developing optimizations to improve the predictive performance of the neural networks of language models with well-defined features from the cross-model brain representations of naturalistic information processing.
+She holds a bachelor's degree in pure mathematics and a Ph.D. in Cybernetics.
+Her Ph.D. thesis focuses on investigating the emergence of the neural representation of the novel semantic concepts in the human brain using simultaneous EEG and fMRI.

+**Alexandre Pasquiou** is a PhD student working at [INRIA MIND](https://team.inria.fr/mind/) team, with [Christophe Pallier](https://www.pallier.org/) and [Bertrand Thirion](https://pages.saclay.inria.fr/bertrand.thirion/).
+His work focuses on understanding how the brain processes language.
+Being an engineer from [CentraleSupélec](https://www.centralesupelec.fr/) (specialized in applied mathematics), he uses machine learning models to dive deeply into the neural bases of language comprehension relying on both encoding and decoding experimental paradigms.
+Some of his work studied semantic and syntactic processing, the integration of contextual information as well as the pitfalls of encoding models that leveraged features derived from neural language models.

 ### Objectives
  * Understand the principles of brain encoding
  * Use ridge regression to encode brain activity in functional magnetic resonance imaging using direct representation of visual stimuli
  * Use ridge regression to encode brain activity in functional magnetic resonance imaging during a movie watching task using a large artificial language network
+ * Understand how high-dimensional language representations are used in building brain encoding models
+ * Apply language embedding models to predict the predict the activity in the cortex associated with processing the naturalistic stimuli (movie watching).

 ### Materials